 It also rents two three-bedroom cottages that sleep eight, 906-387-4574.

 Guest House Motel in Amana, Iowa.
 This motel is in the middle of the action in the busiest of the popular Amana Colonies in eastern Iowa.
 There are 12 rooms in an 1880s sandstone building and 26 rooms in a newer motel.

 Bluffside Motel in Sister Bay, Wis.
-Rooms with small fridges and two full beds or a queen are $69-$85 in peak season and $55-$70 from mid-August to late September, which I think is the best time to visit Door County.
-Rates include coffee and doughnuts.
+Rooms with small fridges and two full beds or a queen are very affordable, and rates include coffee and doughnuts.
 There's also a suite with a full kitchen and two bedrooms, one with twin beds, 920-854-2530.

 Julie's Park Motel in Fish Creek, Wis.
 This motel is near shops and the entrance to Peninsula State Park, and it has a cafe and a carryout counter for baked goods and espresso drinks.
 920-868-2999.

 For more affordable places in Door County, see Where to stay in Door County.